Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-Charles Miller, MD, is the Enterprise Director of Cleveland Clinic Transplantation and surgical director of the Liver Transplant program.
+Charles Miller, MD, is the Enterprise Director of Cleveland Clinic Transplantation.
 He is also a Staff Physician in the Department of General Surgery.
 Liver transplantation and living donation are his areas of special interest.
 He has had personal involvement in more than 175 living donor liver transplants during his career.

 Board-certified in general surgery, Dr. Miller has authored more than 200 manuscripts.
 He holds many professional memberships both nationally and internationally, including the American College of Surgeons and the International Liver Transplantation Society.
 Currently, he serves as President for the American Society of Transplant Surgeons.